COPD and COVID-19

 Living with a chronic condition in the COVID-19 era

-Our community advocates have shared some of their experiences living with COPD in the time of COVID-19:
+One of our community advocates shared some of their experiences living with COPD in the time of COVID-19:

 Self-care and mental health